slint-ui/slint/docs/langref.md

 they correspond to the number like `1ms` or `1s`
  - `easing`: follow more or less the CSS spec

+Please see the language specific API references how these types are mapped to the APIs of the different programming languages.

 ## Signal

 Components may declare signals, that allow it to communicate change of state to the outside.
 Signals are emitted by "calling" them